cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 surreal slop.\
 \
-Well, you think as you drift off, at least you've learned what fabric softener does.\\
+Well, you think as you drift off, at least you've learned what fabric softener does.\
+\

-Update: [The next post](https://cvklein.github.io/one-warm-spark/2025/11/17/Explaining_the_Joke/) explains a bit of background and assumptions
+Update: [The next post](https://cvklein.github.io/one-warm-spark/2025/11/17/Explaining_the_Joke/) explains a bit of background and my assumptions.

 Permalink: [{{ site.url }}{{ page.url }}]({{ site.url }}{{ page.url }})